kaleab-shumet/AgentLoop/README.md

 # AgentLoop

-> **A Production-Ready Framework for Building Tool-Using AI Agents**
+> **A TypeScript Framework for Building Tool-Using AI Agents**

-AgentLoop is a sophisticated TypeScript framework that enables developers to build scalable AI agents capable of executing complex tool chains.
-With support for 10+ AI providers, innovative JavaScript-based tool calling, and enterprise-grade error handling, AgentLoop abstracts away the complexity of multi-step AI workflows while maintaining full type safety and extensibility.
+AgentLoop is a TypeScript framework that enables developers to build AI agents capable of executing complex tool chains.
+With support for 10+ AI providers, JavaScript-based tool calling, and error handling, AgentLoop abstracts away the complexity of multi-step AI workflows while maintaining full type safety and extensibility.

 **Note:** AgentLoop uses JavaScript-based tool calling instead of traditional function calling APIs.
 AI models generate JavaScript code that calls tools, providing more flexibility and control over execution flow.